Eliyahu Meir Bloch: The Holocaust

 In 1940, the Soviets occupied Lithuania and evicted the Telshe Yeshiva from their building, converting it into a military hospital.
-Combined with the fact that they were under Soviet rule and forbidden from teaching religion under the anti-religious Soviet laws, was the Nazi threat of overtaking Europe and exterminating its Jews.
-It was therefore decided that the yeshiva should move to the United States in 1941.
-Rabbi Bloch was sent to America together with Rabbi Chaim Mordechai Katz to arrange for the yeshiva's emigration.
-While they were in America, news reached them of the Nazi occupation of Lithuania, and out of touch with their families and yeshiva, they realized that their only option would be to reopen the yeshiva from scratch in the United States.
-They would later discover that their families and the whole yeshiva had been killed out by the Nazis.
+The fact they were forbidden from teaching religion under the anti-religious Soviet laws, combined with Nazi Germany's intention of conquering Europe and murdering its Jews, led to a decision to move the yeshiva to the United States in 1941.
+Bloch and Chaim Mordechai Katz were sent to the US to arrange for the yeshiva's emigration.
+While they were in America the Nazi occupation of Lithuania took place and, out of touch with their families and the yeshiva, they decided to reopen the yeshiva from scratch in the United States.
+Their families remained in Europe and were murdered by the Nazis.

 Telshe Yeshiva in the United States

 Unlike most of the American yeshivas at the time which were established in New York, Rabbi Bloch opened the yeshiva in Cleveland, Ohio, to strengthen its Orthodox Jewish community.
 The primary Jewish influence in the city was that of the secular Jews, and the establishment of the yeshiva boosted the morale of the city's smaller Orthodox Jewish community.

 A large part of the student body of the yeshiva was made of boys born and bred in the United States.
-Despite having lived their lives in Eastern Europe, both Rabbis Bloch and Katz were well attuned to the American way of thinking, and understood the students' feelings.
+Despite having lived their lives in Eastern Europe, Rabbis Bloch and Katz were well attuned to the American way of thinking, and understood the students' feelings.
 However, the yeshiva was run like the Eastern European yeshivas from before the Holocaust, with strict discipline used in regards to its rigorous schedule.
-Rabbi Chaim Dov Keller, who studied in the yeshiva in its early years, recalled Rabbi Bloch's three-hour mussar shmuess (character-improvement talk) given when the students skipped a Saturday night learning session.
-In Rabbi Keller's words, "Rav Elya Meir gave the shmuess....
+Chaim Dov Keller, who studied in the yeshiva in its early years, recalled Bloch's three-hour mussar shmuess (character-improvement talk) given when the students skipped a Saturday night learning session.
+Keller said "Rav Elya Meir gave the shmuess....
 He told us that they had no intention of opening a yeshiva to cater to the whims of American society....He spoke of the Roshei Yeshiva they had left behind in Europe [who were murdered by the Nazis], whose emissaries they were.
 They would never agree to such a yeshiva."
-Rabbi Bloch then threatened to close the yeshiva if the students didn't cooperate.
+Bloch then threatened to close the yeshiva if the students did not cooperate.

-Rabbi Bloch's influence on the Cleveland Jewish community included working on the founding of Hebrew Academy of Cleveland, the Yavneh Seminary, and a kollel.
+Bloch's influence on the Cleveland Jewish community included working on the founding of Hebrew Academy of Cleveland, the Yavneh Seminary, and a kollel.

 Death

-Rabbi Bloch died on January 22, 1955, and was buried at Mount Olive Cemetery in Solon, Ohio.
+Bloch died on January 22, 1955, and was buried at Mount Olive Cemetery in Solon, Ohio.

-He was succeeded as rosh yeshiva by Rabbi Chaim Mordechai Katz.
+He was succeeded as rosh yeshiva by Chaim Mordechai Katz.